China accuses U.S. of whipping up panic over virus as stocks tumble

 The number of new confirmed infections in China rose by 2,829, bringing the total to 17,205.

-The WHO reported at least 151 confirmed cases have been reported in 23 other countries and regions, including the United States, Japan, Thailand, Hong Kong and Britain.
+The WHO reported at least 151 confirmed that cases have been reported in 23 other countries and regions, including the United States, Japan, Thailand, Hong Kong and Britain.

 CHINA OPENS FAST-BUILT HOSPITAL